Migrating to Apollo Server 4

 🚚 This guide helps you migrate from Apollo Server 3 to Apollo Server 4.
 If you are using Apollo Server 2, you must first migrate to Apollo Server 3 before following this guide.

 We recommend that all users of previous versions of Apollo Server upgrade to Apollo Server 4 as soon as possible.
-Apollo Server 3 is deprecated with an end-of-life date of October 22, 2024.
+Apollo Server 3 is end-of-life as of October 22, 2024.
 Apollo Server 2 is end-of-life as of October 22, 2023.

 The new @apollo/server package

 Apollo Server 3 is distributed as a fixed set of packages for integrating with different web frameworks and environments.
-The main "batteries-included" apollo-server package reduces setup time by providing a minimally customizable .
+The main "batteries-included" apollo-server package reduces setup time by providing a minimally customizable GraphQL server.

 In Apollo Server 3, the apollo-server-core package defines an ApolloServer "base" class, which each integration package (apollo-server-express,apollo-server-lambda, etc.) subclasses with a slightly different API.
 This packaging structure means that new integration package releases are lockstep versioned to Apollo Server itself, making it challenging to support major versions of frameworks and add integration-specific changes.
 Additionally, Apollo Server 3 doesn't provide a way to add new integrations for additional frameworks.